AwalaApp/network-website/users/index.md

 Awala will be the network on which humankind can truly rely and providing resilient communication is just the beginning.
 Other short-term benefits include powering a new generation of apps that will be 100% free of spam and phishing, while offering better privacy and security.
 In the future, Awala apps will circumvent online censorship without you having to install Tor or VPNs separately.

+You may also want to read a more thorough explanation of [how Awala works]({% link users/overview.md %}).

 ## Download Awala

 **There are no general purpose, Awala-compatible apps just yet**.
 Most people downloading Awala today are software developers who want to build apps on top of it, but you're most welcome to download it and play with it -- just bear in mind you won't get very far.